horodylova/dataset-likelihood-of-retention/README.md

-# Tenant Retention Analysis Dashboard Update
+# Tenant Retention Analysis Dashboard

 A Next.js application for analyzing tenant retention patterns and trends using interactive data visualization.